 Instead of trying to do several things at once—and often none of them well—Hammerness and Moore suggest what they call set shifting.
 This means consciously and completely shifting your attention from one task to the next, and focusing on the task at hand.
 Giving your full attention to what you are doing will help you do it better, with more creativity and fewer mistakes or missed connections.
 Set shifting is a sign of brain fitness and agility, say the authors.

-(To learn more about Organize Your Mind, Organize Your Life, visit the Harvard Health Publications website.)
+(To learn more about Organize Your Mind, Organize Your Life, visit the Harvard Health Publishing website.)

 Time to focus

 Doctors, nurses, and other health-care professionals are busy folks.
 It’s understandable that they resort to multitasking.
 But it doesn’t guarantee the best medical care.
 Dr. Halamka, who has helped pioneer the use of electronic medical records and doctors’ use of handheld devices, writes that hospitals and other health-care settings need to help doctors and other providers cope with the distractions that come with the use of new technologies.